pymedphys/pymedphys/streamlit-bundle/README.md

 To change the app itself, simply edit `app.py`, to change the dependencies bundled with the executable edit `requirements.txt`.

+## Extra requriements

+You will need `yarn` installed on your computer, see https://classic.yarnpkg.com/en/docs/install for how to do that.

+You can also create this Windows executable from a Linux machine, to do that, you will need to have `wine` installed.

 ## Not yet supported, but planned

 * Change version number